Gluten-Free Mixed Berry Muffins

 Ingredient Notes

-• Mixed berries – I use a blend of blueberries, raspberries, and blackberries to make these triple berry muffins.
+• Mixed Berries – I use a blend of blueberries, raspberries, and blackberries to make these triple berry muffins.
 Fresh berries work best (frozen ones add extra moisture and tend to streak the batter).
 If your blackberries are large, halve them for more even baking.
 No need to cut blueberries or raspberries.

 • Eggs – I use large eggs, which weigh 100g (50g each) with the shell on.